markFT39/Deep-Learning-from-Scratch-series/README.md

   Code in: `Deep Learning from Scratch (4)/Ch01`, `Ch02`, ...

 - **Deep Learning from Scratch (5)**
-  Generative Models and advanced architectures.
+  Generative models (VAE, diffusion) and modern generative architectures.
   Code in: `Deep Learning from Scratch (5)/step01`, `step02`, …

 ---